smscommunity/sms-guide/info/retime.md

 ## Reference Frames
 * **End**: a reference frame for the end of a segment is always the exact frame on which the SGT freezes (since SGT v2.1).
 * **Start-zero**: these are reference frames for the start of a segment where SGT would equal zero if the segment were run in isolation.
-SGT is never visible on these frames, so they can't be used for SGT retimes.
+SGT is never visible on these frames, so they can't be used for SGT retimes unless they're estimated based on start-visible frames.
 * **Start-visible**: these are reference frames for the start of a segment where SGT is or would be visible; the first such frame is known as *first-visible*.
 These are used in two contexts:
     * combined with a load estimate that directly connects the end frame of the preceding segment with this frame *(e.g. hotel entry)*.
     * (sgt retime) combined with a model that estimates the SGT that would appear on this frame, when it's the first segment of the retime.
 After deducting this estimate, it becomes a start-zero time *(e.g. secret-only from full-level)*.